Table of Contents

 However, there are exceptions to this rule.
 For example, if you didnโt discover your injuries immediately or if your injuries developed over time, the statute of limitations may start from the date you discovered the injury.
 Additionally, if a government entity is involved in the accident, the time limit may be much shorter, usually just six months.

 Itโs important to speak with personal injury attorneys right after the incident.
-This way, you can protect your rights and meet the deadline for your lawsuit.
+This way, they can evaluate your case, investigate the crash, gather evidence, and prepare documents as soon as possible.

 Do I Need A Personal Injury Lawyer For A Pregnancy-Related Car Accident Case?